 An experienced criminal appeals attorney will review your case and all your case files and evidence looking for that “thing” that could provide a path to freedom.

 Criminal appeals attorney can cite any of the following reasons to appeal your conviction.
-Depending on the strength of the argument, the appellate court can overrule your conviction.
+Depending on the strength of the argument, the Texas Criminal Appellate Court can overrule your conviction.

 Here are the common grounds for appeals: